namin/micado/trunk/ReadMe.txt

 - ***BioStreamFS***
   This project in F# provides most higher-level functionality, including most user-end AutoCAD commands.

-  The BioStreamFS directory contains the scripts

-  * build.bat -- which generates the developer-level documentation
-                (and incidentally, the .dll too, which is handy sometimes when Visual Studio doesn't report certain errors or warnings.)

-  * UpdateBuild.py -- which is a very elementary script to update the list of source files in build.bat in accordance with the BioStreamFS.fsharpp project.
-                (Remember that F# requires the source files to be listed in order of dependencies.)
-                Run it if you add files to the BioStreamFS project.

   For F# Interactive, this is how I load the AutoCAD assemblies and the other Micado assemblies: